 Last year’s stand

 New Scientist feature articles

-To complement our stand, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
-The first article talked about the research underpinning all of our STEM education work to develop the next generation of talent, and the next three feature a range of BP employees talking about their careers and the choices they made around STEM skills.
+To complement our stand last year, we commissioned four features in the New Scientist magazine and website in the lead up to the show.
+The first article talked about the research underpinning all of our STEM education work to develop the next generation of talent, and the next three featured a range of BP employees talking about their careers and the choices they made around STEM skills.